mdykhno/aim-alfresco-extdl/README.md

 Datalist Extensions for Alfresco Share (for Alfresco 5.0.x)
 ===========================================================

-NB this branch contains Ixxus edits
+&lt;Ixxus&gt;

-This branch has been modified for use at the HMH CMS project and discards several commits from master.
+NB this branch has been modified by Ixxus for use at the HMH CMS project.

+Alfresco version:
+Alfresco Enterprise 5.0.0.5

+Project information:
+https://ixxuswiki.atlassian.net/wiki/display/HMH

+Related task:
+https://ixxuswiki.atlassian.net/wiki/display/HMH/HMHMVP-132+-+prevent+users+from+changing+HMSI+Standards+data

+&lt;/Ixxus&gt;

 This project is the Alfresco 4.2.x port of fme's datalist extensions.
 I switched to github and maven because I personally don't like svn and ant.
 For now, the documentation remains at [google](http://code.google.com/p/fme-alfresco-extensions/wiki/DatalistExtension).

 Alfresco 5 is now the primary target.
 The master branch may still work with 4.2.x.

-Alfresco version:
-Alfresco Enterprise 4.2.3.3

-Project information:
-https://ixxuswiki.atlassian.net/wiki/display/HMH

-Related task:
-https://ixxuswiki.atlassian.net/wiki/display/HMH/HMHMVP-132+-+prevent+users+from+changing+HMSI+Standards+data

 ===========================================================